When working with high vacuum (HV) and ultra-high vacuum (UHV), there are specific aspects to consider to ensure an efficient and safe system.

 The next category of pumps is the capture-type, such as IGPs, but these too have their own advantages and disadvantages.
 For instance, they are better than TMPs when it comes to vibration as they have no moving parts and require almost no maintenance.
 Furthermore, they are built with radiation tolerant materials above 1e8 Gray, and by removing the magnets, they can be baked up to 450°C, which is essential for high-pressure systems.

 The primary drawbacks of IGPs are their low pumping efficiency when handling noble gases, and the decrease in pumping speed in HV and UHV applications.
-Also, on a practical level, they need high voltage and magnetic field and, they are heavy.
+Also, on a practical level, they need high voltage and magnetic fields, and they are heavy.

-To sum up, the three main considerations for working under HV and UHV conditions are to create an efficient vacuum system, to regularly check your working conditions and cleanliness and to choose the right vacuum pump for your application.
+To sum up, the four main considerations for working under HV and UHV conditions are to:

 All of these considerations must be borne in mind when operating a HV or UHV system for any application.
 It is a crucial step on the path to delivering the optimum performance of a vacuum system and achieving the desired HV and UHV conditions.